 A black widow spider develops a tangled web and hangs in the middle upside down.
 It prefers to be outside and will only go into a home accidentally.
 Look for this spider in brush and shaded locations.
 It may also hide under a rock or other object on the ground, so be careful when you turn things over.

 A brown recluse spider creates a low, tangled web.
 It uses this web to retreat into.
 When this spider gets into a home, it has no trouble establishing itself.
 It will hide in anything that looks like a hole because, in nature, it uses the holes created by other creatures to make a den.
 It will also hide in stored boxes in secluded locations.
 Its love for boxes makes this a hitchhiking pest.
 Brown recluse spiders also hide in furniture and other objects that are movable.

 Control For Venomous Spiders

-If you see either of these spiders on your property or in your home, contact a pest control company.
+If you see either of these dangerous spiders on your property or in your home, contact a pest control company immediately.
 The methods and protocols used by professionals work to monitor for spider activity.
 DIY methods are untrustworthy because, without accurate monitoring, there is no way to know if the threat has been eliminated.